All Products

 1. On the Tasks page, click the Export Tasks tab.

-3. Configure the export task and click OK.
+3. Configure the export task:

-2. In the Export Dimension section, select Asset Type or Asset Instance.
+2. In the Export Dimension section, select Asset Type or Asset Instance:

 Download exported results

-After the Export Status becomes Finished, click Download in the Actions column of the target export task.
+2. Click Download in the Actions column of the target export task.

 image